 The vCenter and NSX-T Manager IP address/FQDN values are automatically populated based on the SDDC.

 If you have already installed a cloud proxy on the vCenter, the cloud proxy value is also specified.
-If you need to create a cloud proxy, see Create and deploy a cloud proxy for a VMware Cloud on AWS cloud account in Cloud Assembly.
+If you need to create a cloud proxy, see Create and deploy a cloud proxy for a VMware Cloud on AWS cloud account in vRealize Automation Cloud.

 - Enter your vCenter user name and password for the specified SDDC if other than the default value of firstname.lastname@example.org.